 If the pharmacy you have been using leaves the plan's network, you will have to find a new pharmacy that is in the network.
-Or if the pharmacy you have been using stays within the network but is no longer offering preferred cost sharing, you may want to switch to a different network or preferred pharmacy, if available.
 To find another pharmacy in your area, you can get help from Customer Service or use the Provider and Pharmacy Directory.
 You can also find information on our website at medicarebluekc.com.